shule-deng/RFDNet/README.md

 ```
     python train.py -c /path/to/config/file/dataset_name.config --evaluate
 ```

+You can also pretrain the network on the base class by yourself.
 ## Contact
 If you have any question, please feel free to email us. (audsl@mail.scut.edu.cn)